 These are the sort of men who made sure Jerusalem is our capital.
 They had no need for declarations, they paid for our eternal capital with fire and blood, and only wished us to be strong.
 Let us earn their sacrifices, and let us at least believe our capital is truly ours.

-Captain Zamush writes his missed commander Moshe Stempel, when they hoisted Mrs. Cohen’s flag on the Temple Mount and the famous picture was being taken:
+Captain Zamush writes of his missed commander Moshe Stempel, that when they hoisted Mrs. Cohen’s flag on the Temple Mount and the famous picture was being taken:

 Stempel tugged my body between himself and the lens.
 He hid his face so that no film could be made of his tears.